 (1) The department of health shall maintain a list of approved pretreatment components and the associated treatment level the product is listed to obtain.

-(2) A listed pretreatment component shall be approved for a maximum period of five years, and may be renewed at the end of the five year period or reevaluated at any time during the five year period when there is evidence of noncompliance with this rule or there has been a change in design of the pretreatment component.
+(2) Except as provided in paragraph (D) of this rule, a listed pretreatment component shall be approved for a maximum period of five years, and may be reevaluated at any time during the approval period when there is evidence of noncompliance with this rule or there has been a change in design of the pretreatment component.
+A manufacturer may apply for renewal of its approval at anytime prior to the end of the approval period , at which point the product will be reevaluated.

 (4) Pretreatment components are subject to review by the director of health for compliance with the conditions of approval and applicable law and rules.
 A pretreatment component may be reevaluated at any time when there is evidence of noncompliance with approval conditions or for other reasons deemed necessary to assure compliance.
 Upon review, if there is a determination of noncompliance, a pretreatment component or the manufacturer may be removed from the approved list in accordance with Chapter 119. of the Revised Code.

-(D) Pretreatment components reviewed by the sewage treatment systems technical advisory committee and/or approved by the director of health after January 1, 2007 shall continue to be approved.
-The five year approval period for these pretreatment components shall begin upon the effective date of these rules.
+(D) Sewage treatment systems products, including pretreatment components reviewed in accordance with section 3718.04 of the Revised Code by the sewage treatment systems technical advisory committee and/or approved by the director of health after January 1, 2007 and before January 1, 2015 shall continue to be approved as follows:

 (E) In accordance with division (A)(17) of section 3718.02 of the Revised Code, pretreatment components shall be structurally sound and watertight except for those pretreatment components that are approved to disperse effluent directly to the soil, sand bed or gravel.
 Pretreatment components shall be clearly and permanently labeled by the manufacturer and/or per the approved design.
 Where appropriate, anti-flotation measures shall be provided.

-(1) Sample ports for discharging systems must meet the following specifications to allow for proper collection of samples:
+(1) Sample ports for sewage treatment systems must meet the following specifications to allow for proper collection of samples:

 (a) The sample port shall be constructed from watertight material with watertight joints;